-- Take a few minutes to review your insurance coverage and make sure your Porsche is valued properly and look to see what's included/excluded from your policy.
+- Take a few minutes to review your insurance coverage and make sure your Porsche is valued properly (replacement value insurance may be your best bet) and look to see what’s included/excluded from your policy.
 Depending on your particular policy you may need special riders or coverage for damage as a result of storm/flood.

 - Lastly, remember it’s only a car, your own safety comes first and like the picture below shows, there are some things you just can’t plan for.